ocharles/blog/posts/2012-07-20-nes-does-it-better-2.md

 ---
-title: NES Does it Better: Building NES
+title: "NES Does it Better: Building NES"
 ---

 In the